The importance of Bark

-This time of year, when deciduous trees and shrubs have no foliage, it is the bark that becomes the focal point.
-Bark is an essential part of a tree, not only is it attractive, but it also serves a purpose as it protects the tree, and provides the tree with the important nutrients and moisture it needs to grow.
+During the fall and winter months, when deciduous trees and shrubs have no foliage, it is the bark that becomes the focal point.
+Bark is an essential part of a tree, not only is it attractive, but it also serves very important to the tree as it protects the tree, and provides the tree with the important nutrients and moisture it needs to grow.
 This is why it is important to protect a trees bark by using tree guards, especially over the winter months when rodents are hidden under the snow and eat the bark of the tree.
 If a tree’s bark is deeply eaten in a continuous band (girdled), chances are the tree will not survive.

 The inner bark (phloem) is how the tree gets its nutrition.
 It is like a pipeline transporting nutrients made by photosynthesis from the leaves of the tree, and carries it to the branches, trunk and down to the roots of the tree.
 It is short lived and when it dies it turns to cork and becomes part of the outer bark.